jpmarcotte/GoTest/README.md

 ### Instructions

-- Clone and move into the Repo:
+- If not already viewing from an archive, clone and move into the Repo:
   ```bash
   git clone git@github.com:jpmarcotte/GoTest.git
   cd GoTest